S.T.A.L.K.E.R.: Clear Sky (2008)

-Clear Sky, the second game released in the series, is a prequel to Shadow of Chernobyl.
+Clear Sky, the second game, is a prequel to Shadow of Chernobyl.
 The player assumes the role of Scar, a veteran mercenary and the lone survivor of a huge energy emission he was caught in while escorting a group of scientists through the Zone.
-He is rescued by and ends up working for a group calling themselves the "Clear Sky", who are dedicated to researching and understanding the nature of the Zone.
-Throughout the game, the player can choose to have Scar side with or against certain factions in the area to help achieve Clear Sky's goal.
+He is rescued by and ends up working for a group calling themselves the Clear Sky, who are dedicated to researching and understanding the nature of the Zone.
+The player can choose to have Scar side with or against certain factions in the area to help achieve Clear Sky's goal.

 Call of Pripyat (2009)

-The third game in the series, Call of Pripyat, takes place shortly after the events of Shadow of Chernobyl.
-Having discovered the open path to the center of the Zone, the government decides to establish control of the situation through "Operation Fairway".
+The third game, Call of Pripyat, takes place shortly after the events of Shadow of Chernobyl.
+Having discovered the open path to the center of the Zone, the government decides to establish control of the situation through Operation Farvater (Fairway).
 This includes sending a number of reconnaissance helicopters into the Zone before dispatching the main military force thoroughly.
 Despite these preparations, the military operation fails, with all helicopters mysteriously crashing.
 As a result, the Security Service of Ukraine deploys former stalker turned military operative Major Alexander Degtyarev into the Zone to investigate.